I’m really excited to share with you my new sewing room cutting table.

 - Wood Screws

 - Butcher Block 100 x 140 cm

 This table measures roughly 100 x 140 cm.

 Let’s Get Started:

 Oh, my hubby only stained the top and sides per my request.
 If your counter top is not super flat, you will want to stain the side that is bowed up like a boat.
-When the board is screwed down to the base, it will level out better.
+When you screw the board down to the base, it will level out better.

 Then we put the counter top on the floor right side down and the base on top.
-We centered the base, pre-drilled wholes for the wood screws and screwed the L-Brackets to three adjacent sides of the counter top.
-The base was flipped back over and counter top was slid over one end.
-Then the counter top was screwed to the last side and then to the base.
-We carefully flipped the table back over one last time and voila!
+We centered the base, pre-drilled holes for the wood screws.
+Then, screwed the L-Brackets to three adjacent sides of the counter top.

 ~ Karen Ackva, Günzburg, Germany